Clothing

 You can always try ours out in the field ... what better way to make such a vital decision?!
 We have Zeiss' Conquest and Terra models here too so there's a choice for every pocket and there really is no better way to see what the different models can give you than using them "for real".
 Beat's the hell out of a five minute trial at a fair or, heaven forbid, stepping out of a shop into the street!

 These are our 10 X 42s from Zeiss.
-You'll be paying for the best here; lightweight, easy to handle and with an excellent focussing ability, they're ideal for whatever aspect of nature watching you care to name.
+Lightweight, easy to handle and with an excellent focussing ability down to under 2mts, they're ideal for whatever aspect of nature watching you care to name.
 They're strong too and can take the knocks most of us throw at them.

 Cameras and lenses